How to Build Your First Surfboard

 Thrusters are great for a very fit, lightweight surfer who surfs mostly chest high plus, hollow surf.
 Consider that thrusters do not have enough planning surface and flotation for the average surfer, in average wave conditions, to be able to effectively utilize the design.

 Longboards are great for a surfer who moves around a lot on his board and surfs relatively small, glassy surf.
 Consider that a surfer needs to step forward at least two full steps after standing or turning to achieve full plane on a longboard.
 Few surfers do this.
-Most longboards are noseriders, and are very flat, with a concave area in the bottom of the nose.
-The lack of curvature, especially in the nose, causes the nose to go under water when planing in moderately choppy surfing conditions.
-The concave drags water at slow speeds.
+Most longboards are noseriders, and are very flat.
+The lack of curvature, causes the nose to go under water when planing in moderately choppy surfing conditions or when dropping down a steep wave.

 PROS